 This blog is going to be different from our other gifting guides.
-I’m not going to give you a list of things you could get your romantic partner, but I will help you pick up on the gift opportunities you’re probably missing.
-You know them better than I do, and a personal gift based on their interests will be better than any generic item on Amazon I can link you to.
+I’m not going to give you a list of things you could get your romantic partner.
+What I will do is help you pick up on the gift opportunities you’re probably missing.
+You know them better than I do.
+A personal gift based on their interests will be better than any generic item on Amazon I can link you to.

 The perfect gift could be anywhere